bradleycr/kairos-okr-roadmap/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: ✨ Feature Request
+name: Feature Request
-about: Suggest an idea for KairOS
+about: Suggest an enhancement for KairOS
 title: '[FEATURE] '
 labels: ['enhancement', 'needs-triage']
 assignees: ''
 ---

-## 🎯 **Feature Description**
-A clear and concise description of what you want to happen.
+## Feature Description
+What should this feature do?

+## Problem Statement
+What problem does this solve for the community?

-## 💡 **Motivation**
+## Proposed Solution
-Is your feature request related to a problem?
-Please describe.
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-## 🔧 **Proposed Solution**
-A clear and concise description of what you want to happen.

-## 🤔 **Alternatives Considered**
-A clear and concise description of any alternative solutions or features you've considered.

-## 🎨 **Design Considerations**
-- How should this feature look and feel?
+How should this work?

+## Design Considerations
+- User experience approach
-- Should it follow our existing design patterns?
+- Visual design requirements
-- Any specific UI/UX requirements?
+- Authentication flow impact

-## 🔐 **Security & Privacy Impact**
+## Privacy & Security
-- Does this feature affect cryptographic operations?
-- Are there any privacy considerations?
-- Does it align with our zero-database architecture?

-## 📱 **Platform Support**
-- Should this work on mobile and desktop?
+- Impact on decentralized architecture
-- Any platform-specific considerations?
+- Cryptographic considerations
+- Node security implications

+## Platform Requirements
+- Cross-platform compatibility
-- NFC requirements?
+- NFC hardware needs

-## 🧪 **Testing Strategy**
-How should this feature be tested?

-## 📋 **Additional Context**
-Add any other context, mockups, or screenshots about the feature request here.

-## 🎯 **Success Criteria**
+- Performance requirements

+## Success Criteria
-How will we know this feature is successful?
+How will we measure success?

+## Additional Context
+Mockups, references, or other relevant information.